 If you are unable to find results of the sire and dams testing online, request copies of the health certificates from the breeder.
 They should have them and be able to provide you with copies.
 Here are sample documents and/or descriptions of health testing certificates:

-JDCM results are in the form of a letter to the dog owner on PennGen letterhead.
+JDCM and Microphthalmia results are in the form of a letter to the dog owner on PennGen letterhead.

 PRA and GM-1 results are in the form of a report that includes a OptiGen Test Certificate in the center of the report.